ravialdy/ravialdy.github.io/_posts/2023-10-31-paper-review-HLS.md

 p\left(\mathbf{Y}_{i} \mid \mathbf{X}_{i}, \mathcal{C}_{i}\right)=\sum_{m=1}^{M} \underbrace{p\left(\mathbf{Y}_{i} \mid E_{m}, \mathbf{X}_{i}, \mathcal{C}_{i}\right)}_{\text {mode }} \underbrace{p\left(E_{m} \mid \mathbf{X}_{i}, \mathcal{C}_{i}\right)}_{\text {weight }}
 $$

-The equation above indicates that the trajectory distribution $$ p(\mathbf{Y}_{i} \mid \mathbf{X}_{i}, \mathcal{C}_{i}) $$ can be expressed as a weighted sum of distributions called modes.
-The term "mode" represents a plausible path, and the term "weight" represents the probability of each mode occurring.
+Note that the term "mode" represents a plausible path, and the term "weight" represents the probability of each mode occurring.

 ### HLS to Avoid "Mode Blur"

 The paper assumes that the trajectory distribution can be approximated as a mixture of simpler distributions.
 Each of these simpler distributions, or "modes", represents a distinct pattern or type of trajectory that a vehicle could follow.

-The key intuition here is to consider each possible trajectory (mode) separately.
-It does this through a model that uses latent variables to represent different modes.
-By modeling each mode with a latent variable, the model can sample trajectories from these modes based on their weights or importance.
-This allows for diverse trajectory predictions rather than a blurred average.
+The key intuition here is that instead of learning the overall distributions of the future trajectories, the proposed method tries to consider each possible trajectory (mode) separately and then approximate the trajectory distributions by combining all possible modes with its own probability.

 <div class="row mt-4 justify-content-center">
     <div class="col-12 col-md-8 mx-auto mt-4 img-container">